jeff-pancho/MazeGame/README.md

 python main.py
 ```
 **NOTE:** This program was written in Python 2.7.1; therefore, the program will only run in that version.

+# Extra

+This program has a lot of comments because of one of the requirements of my assignment (document everything).

+This program was written before I learned about classes, so the use of dictionaries may be unnecessary here.